Benefits, and the Technique of Cupping Treatment

 3. Infection: Wet cupping may increase the risk of infection if not performed properly.

-Cupping therapy is a traditional Chinese medicine practice that has been use for thousands of years to treat various health conditions.
-It involves placing cups on the skin to create a vacuum, which is believe to promote healing and relaxation.
-Cupping therapy can be performe using dry cupping or wet cupping techniques, and it can be use to treat various health conditions, including pain, stress, and digestive issues.
-However, cupping therapy should only be performe by a qualified practitioner to minimize the risk of side effects.
+Cupping therapy is a traditional Chinese medicine practice that has been used for thousands of years to treat various health conditions.
+It involves placing cups on the skin to create a vacuum, which is believed to promote healing and relaxation.
+Cupping therapy can be performed using dry cupping or wet cupping techniques, and it can be used to treat various health conditions, including pain, stress, and digestive issues.
+However, cupping therapy should only be performed by a qualified practitioner to minimize the risk of side effects.